KevReece/Dungeon/README.md

     - dialog
     - fix on mobile
     - make full width on smaller screens
+    - preload all images
+    - controller on right?
 - message on restart
 - hole to next level ('O')
 - level indicator